agilepro/software-craftsmanship/docs/Management/Agile/waterfall-fails-benefits.md

+---
+  title: Waterfall Method
+---
-#  Waterfall method fails to account for unseen benefits
+#  Waterfall Method fails to account for unseen benefits

 My epiphany for today comes from working with a team dedicated to developing software using a waterfall methodology, and how there is a decision patterns that leads teams to produce _worse_ code.